Cham0i/AD-creation-Azure/README.md

 ![alt text](https://github.com/Cham0i/AD-creation-Azure/blob/main/screen/nine.png)

-At this point you can ignore everything else in the software wizard.
+At this point you can ignore everything else in the software wizard (just provide a password for DSRM).
 Once you get to the end and start installing, you might loose connection to the VM as it restarts (or prompts you to restart) in order for the changes to take effect.
 A RDP back into the VM **might** require using the domain admin username  (DomainName.com\Original_VMs_Username or Original_VMs_Username@DomainName.com) instead of the original VM's username.
 The next section will have screenshot examples of this.

 ![alt text](https://github.com/Cham0i/AD-creation-Azure/blob/main/screen/ten.png)